 Turn off page preloading

-To turn off page preloading in Chrome:
+To turn off page preloading:

-- In the left side bar, click Performance.
+- In the pop-up, click Allow.